Dasharo/docs/docs/variants/tuxedo_ibs15/hardware-matrix.md

 ## Laptops hardware configuration matrix

-The tables below contain information about current components of the testing environment for Clevo IBS15 laptops available in 3mdeb testing laboratory.
+The tables below contain information about current components of the testing environment for Tuxedo IBS15 laptops available in 3mdeb testing laboratory.

 ## IBS15 #1